Rush with Ruch Season 1 Triumphantly Concludes with Star-Studded Success Party hosted by Ruchita Sharma - www.lokmattimes.com

 Rush with Ruch Season 1 Triumphantly Concludes with Star-Studded Success Party hosted by Ruchita Sharma

-New Delhi (India), April 18: The red carpet rolled out, the champagne flowed, and the stars whom CEO Roshan ...
+PNN New delhi [India], April 18: The red carpet rolled out, the champagne flowed, and the stars whom CEO ...

 Success party of podcast Rush with Ruch season 1 & announcement of season 2 by Ruchita Sharma.
 This podcast is based on the life, struggle & journey of a celeb.
 Welcome to the glitz & glamour of the entertainment industry & the reality behind The Lights, camera Action.